How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?: Abstract

 \section{Abstract}

-Binary neutron star associated with short Gamma ray burst has drawn wide attention ever since the observation of GW170817, due to its potential application in cosmology.
-While, further application of this sort of event suffers from the problem of degeneracy between luminosity distance and inclination angle, especially in the face-on limit.
-In this paper, we aim to address this issue by taking into account a Gaussian prior on the inclination angle.
-To test the property of resulting posterior distribution, we generate four catalogues of 1000 events by varying the number of third-generation detectors and the scale of prior.
-It turns out that a network of detectors tends to recognize more and farther events than a single detector.
-Besides, adopting tighter prior and employing multiple detectors both lead to lower error at given redshifts.
-Also considered is the validity of a widely adopted formula $\sigma_{\Delta d_{\rm L}0} = 2d_{\rm L} / \rho$, which undergoes the change from overestimating to underestimating with the increase of redshift.
-In the case of $\Lambda$CDM cosmology, 800, 300, 500 and 200 events are required for the four configurations to achieve $1\%$ $H_0$ accuracy.
-With all 1000 events in each catalogue, $H_0$ can be constrained to $0.9\%$, $0.4\%$, $0.7\%$ and $0.4\%$, while the errors of $\Omega_m$ are 0.014, 0.008, 0.016 and 0.012 respectively.
-Besides, adopting $\sigma_{\Delta d_{\rm L}0}$ leads to underestimation on the errors of cosmological parameters for tighter prior and overestimation in the opposite case.
-Results of Gaussian process also show that gravitational wave standard siren can reach higher redshift than traditional standard candles, especially when a network of detector is available, while alteration of the prior only has insignificant impact.
+{Gravitational waves from binary neutron stars associated with short gamma-ray bursts have drawn considerable attention due to their prospect in cosmology. \reviii{For such events, the sky locations of sources can be pinpointed with techniques such as identifying the host galaxies.} However, the cosmological applications of these events still suffer from the problem of degeneracy between luminosity distance and inclination angle.
+To address this issue, a technique was proposed in previous study, i.e., using the collimation property of short gamma-ray bursts.
+Based on the observations, we assume that the cosine of inclination follows a Gaussian distribution, which may act as a prior in the Bayes analysis to break the degeneracy.
+This paper investigates the effects of different Gaussian priors and detector configurations on distance measurement and cosmological research.
+We first derive a simplified Fisher information matrix for demonstration, and then conduct quantitative analyses via simulation.
+By varying the number of third-generation detectors and the scale of prior, we generate four catalogs of 1,000 events.
+It is shown that, in the same detecting period, a network of detectors can recognize more and farther events than a single detector.
+Besides, adopting tighter prior and employing multiple detectors both decrease the error of luminosity distance.
+Also considered is the performance of a widely adopted formula in the error budget, which turns out to be a conservative choice in each case.
+As for cosmological applications, for the $\Lambda$CDM model, \reviii{500, 200, 600, and 300} events are required for the four configurations to achieve $1\%$ $H_0$ accuracy.
+With all 1,000 events in each catalog, $H_0$ and $\Omega_m$ can be constrained to (\reviii{$0.66\%$, $0.37\%$, $0.76\%$, $0.49\%$}), and (\reviii{0.010, 0.006, 0.013, 0.010}), respectively.
+The results of the Gaussian process also show that the gravitational wave standard siren can serve as a probe of cosmology at high redshifts.}